 \subsection{The ontological redefinition of expertise: lived experience over demographic metrics}

-The systemic reliance on reductive demographic proxies, such as age, gender, or racial categories, to quantify expertise represents a significant failure in current ML pipelines.
-These metrics serve as proxies that flatten identity and fail to capture the depth of situated knowledge \cite{Skeggs2025, Scheuerman2024, stark2021}.
-To improve epistemic justice, the domain must pivot toward valuing the experiential depth of impacted communities.
-Rather than utilizing sterile buckets that strip away context, practitioners should adopt narrative elicitation methods, prioritizing rich, qualitative accounts to preserve intersectional nuance that standardized surveys omit \cite{Skeggs2025, BliliHamelin2023, Dhamala2021}.
-This transition fundamentally shifts the status of participants from interchangeable data workers to situated knowledge stewards \cite{Jo2020}.
-The technical impact of this shift is underscored by \citeauthor{Wallace2025} \cite{Wallace2025}, whose evidence demonstrates that individuals with direct lived experience provide 1.9x higher accuracy than paid crowdsources on domain-specific tasks.
-This suggests that epistemic justice is not merely an ethical desideratum but a functional prerequisite for data validity.
-By replacing the extrinsic, speed-to-pay logic of traditional gig platforms with a model centered on experiential expertise, the field can mitigate the extractive nature of current annotation practices and foster more robust AI systems.
+Relying on reductive demographic proxies—age, gender, race—to quantify expertise is a significant failure in ML pipelines.
+These metrics flatten identity and cannot capture the depth of situated knowledge \cite{Skeggs2025, Scheuerman2024, stark2021}.
+The domain must instead pivot toward narrative elicitation methods that preserve intersectional nuance standardized surveys omit, rather than using categorical buckets that strip away context \cite{Skeggs2025, BliliHamelin2023, Dhamala2021}.
+This shifts participants from interchangeable data workers to situated knowledge stewards \cite{Jo2020}.
+The technical stakes are clear: \citeauthor{Wallace2025} \cite{Wallace2025} show that individuals with direct lived experience provide significantly higher accuracy than paid crowdworkers on domain-specific tasks.
+Epistemic justice is therefore not merely an ethical desideratum but a functional prerequisite for data validity.
+Replacing speed-to-pay logic with experiential expertise can mitigate the extractive nature of current annotation practices and yield more robust AI systems.